A classic Greek recipe for baked gigantes plaki.

 When you are boiling your beans you will have to be somewhat attentive to the pot.
 The gigantes may create a bit of foam which should be skimmed off and discarded.
 Also, do not add salt to the water.
 Adding salt can apparently toughen up the outer skin of the bean, which is not what you want.

-Our parents make the gigantes using a glass baking pan which is 11 by 15 inches large (or 23 X 33 cm).
+Our parents make the gigantes using a glass baking pan which is 10 by 15 inches large (or 23 X 33 cm).
 You may not have this exact size pan.
 No need to run out and buy one (save your money for the gigantes).
 You can use a slightly smaller pan, and things should work out just fine.
 The key is to make sure that you have enough space to spread the gigantes out evenly, without them being overly crowded in the pan.
+This will help you make the best gigantes plaki.

 Gigantes are delicious warm or at room temperature, making them a super dish to bring along to a potluck or to incorporate as part of a buffet.
 Whatever your preferred temperature, make sure you have a hunk of lovely bread handy to sop up all of the sauce.